Patrick Stump

 After Fall Out Boy's hiatus in late 2009, Stump released his debut solo album, Soul Punk, on October 18, 2011.
-It was preceded by the six-song EP titled Truant Wave on February 22, 2011.
+It was preceded by the extended play, Truant Wave (2011).
 He toured in the US and Europe in support.

-Fall Out Boy returned from hiatus in February 2013 with the album Save Rock and Roll, and the EP PAX AM Days.
-In January 2015, their sixth album American Beauty/American Psycho was released, while in January 2018 their seventh album Mania was released, both debuting at No.1 on the Billboard 200.
+The band returned from hiatus in February 2013 with the album Save Rock and Roll, and the EP PAX AM Days (2013).

 Early life

 Stump was born in Evanston, Illinois, to David, a folk singer, and Patricia (née Vaughn) Stumph, an accountant.
 He is the youngest of three children.
 He grew up in Glenview, Illinois, and attended Glenbrook South High School.
 His parents divorced when he was eight years old.
 He was raised Catholic.

-He grew up with a passion for music, later stating, "I was always playing music... it was always kind of present."
 He originally played the drums in various local Chicago power violence and hardcore punk bands, including Public Display Of Infection, Xgrinding processX, Patterson, and, for two shows, Arma Angelus.
 His musical idols growing up included Michael Jackson, Elvis Costello, Tom Waits, and Nat King Cole.